Info

 https://punchoutcommerce.com/tools/cxml-order-tester offers a testing tool for your environment.

-If your environment is only available internally, you can follow Cookbook - cXML Order Injection | Recipe: How To Test My System.
+If your environment is only available internally, you can follow Cookbook - cXML Order Injection | Recipe: How to Test My System.

 The feature described in this section is available from ICM version 7.10.35.1.

 This section describes how certain values can be configured.
-Since order injection does not handle localized text, this description relates only to the unit mapping configuration.

 A new database table "UserPreference" was introduced to store user-specific cXML configuration data such as the unit mapping (UOM code mapping) and the export locale.

-The unit mapping converts procurement system units (usually UOM codes) like BX (box) or PC (piece) to units that are maintained as product packing unit in the ICM and vice versa.
+The unit mapping converts procurement system units (usually UOM codes) like BX (box) or PC (piece) to units that are maintained as product packing units in the ICM and vice versa.
 This is necessary because procurement systems usually only support UOM codes and the product unit in the ICM does not have to follow any standard.
 It could also be that different procurement systems support a different set of UOM codes.
 Since the settings are user-specific, multiple cXML users with individual mappings can support multiple procurement systems.

 It is also possible to store a global configuration for unit mapping and the export locale in properties which will be overruled by user-specific settings, if they exist.

-Map<String, String> getUnitMappings(UserBO userBO); LocaleInformation getPunchoutLocale(UserBO userBO);
+...
+Map<String, String> getUnitMappings(UserBO userBO); ...

 In case the hierarchy logic or the source of the configuration must be different in a customized project, it can be replaced.